Programming-Notes-all-languages/C-Notes/Advanced Uses of Pointers/Readme.md

 void qsort(void *array, int arrayLength, int sizeof(int), int compare /*function name can be anything but must be of type int*/);

-// We need to provide qsort a special function
+//we need to provide qsort a special function
 //
 //int comparator(const void *x, const void *y);
 //